Keep the I, outsource the T

 Are you in an unhealthy IT relationship?

-The relationship between business and IT is more important than ever.
+The IT relationship between business and provider is more important than ever.
 A healthy relationship generates increased profitability and productivity for both parties.
 An unhealthy relationship delivers frustration, missed opportunities, and a lack of trust.
+Most businesses will live with the relationship until a breaking point, usually a ransomware event.
+The risk of this reactive […]

 Workstation recovery is often overlooked in recovery planning